willboyden/concertTicketWebCore/README.md

 This website is the result of getting gouged by a ticket scalper.
 And needing a portfolio for my upcoming job search.

-Data in the MSSQL Server DB was collected from various ticket vendor APIs (for now just Ticketmaster and Stubhub) The scriptes in my other repo "ticketDataCollection" contain python scripts to save new json data to file, and archive old files, As well as .NET Core Console Apps to run those python scripts and T-SQL statements that save those json files to relational tables in the DB.
+Data in the MSSQL Server DB was collected from various ticket vendor APIs (for now just Ticketmaster and Stubhub).
+The scriptes in my other repo "ticketDataCollection" contain python scripts to save new json data from the APIs to file and archive old files; It also contains .NET Core Console Apps to run those python scripts and T-SQL statements that save the json files to relational tables in the DB.

 This ASP.NET Core 3.1 website utilizes various tools including but not limited to D3.js(Low Level General Data Visualization)